yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 74](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image38.png)

-	The icons represent the column data type. **123** is whole number, and **ABC** is text.
+	The icons represent the column data type. **123** is the whole number, and **ABC** is the text.

 	You’ll apply many transformations to achieve a different shaped result consisting of only three columns: **Date**, **EmployeeKey**, and **TargetAmount** in the **Load Data in Power BI Desktop** lab.

 ### **Task 6: Get additional data from a CSV file**

-In this task you will create an additional query based on a different CSV file.
+In this task, you will create an additional query based on a different CSV file.

 1. To add a new query, in the **Power Query Editor** window, on the **Home** ribbon tab, from inside the **New Query** group, click the **New Source** down-arrow, and then select **Text/CSV**.

 	![Picture 70](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image35.png)

-1. In the **Open** window, navigate to the **C:\AllFiles\DA-100-Analyzing-Data-with-Power-BI-prod-rcc\Allfiles\DA-100-Allfiles\Resources\ColorFormats.csv** file.
+2. In the **Open** window, navigate to the **C:\AllFiles\DA-100-Analyzing-Data-with-Power-BI-prod-rcc\Allfiles\DA-100-Allfiles\Resources\ColorFormats.csv** file.

 	![Picture 75](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image39.png)

 	The **ColorFormats** CSV file contains one row per product color.
 Each row records the HEX codes to format background and font colors.
 You’ll integrate this data with the **DimProduct** query data in the **Load Data in Power BI Desktop** lab.

-2. **Take a screenshot**: Open **Sharex** from Desktop, click on capture and then click on fullscreen.
+3. **Take a screenshot**: Open **Sharex** from the Desktop, click on capture and then click on fullscreen.

     ![](Linked_image_Files/DA100-1.png)

-4. Go to shareX right click on image and then click on edit image.
+4. Go to shareX right click on the image and then click on edit image.

     ![](Linked_image_Files/DA100-2.png)

-5. Once image opened click on **save as** button for saving the file.
+5. Once the image is opened click on **save as** button for saving the file.

-6. Now rename the image in following pattern:
+6. Now rename the image in the following pattern:

    ```
    Deployment ID-M(Module Number)